 On Wednesday, Macron and Xi attended a ceremony in the Great Hall of the People in Beijing, where US$15 billion worth of agreements and deals were signed, covering a raft of export and cooperation initiatives ranging from rebuilding Notre Dame to transferring nuclear reactor technologies.

-About 20 French ranch operators and food processors would also be licensed to sell poultry, pork and beef to China, including the sauté beef Xi tasted.
+About 20 French operators and food processors would also be licensed to sell poultry, pork and beef to China, including the sauté beef Xi tasted.

 Macron’s second state visit to China since taking office in 2017 was also aimed at expediting the stalled talks for an investment accord between China and the European Union, with its signing expected in 2020.